BGA Routing Guide in Your PCB Layout and StackupBy ZM Peterson • June 11, 2021

 In very dense BGAs with very high signal net counts, eventually the layer thickness will get so small that you might be able to route groups of differential pairs between balls.
 These boards may have 12 or more signal layers in order to support such a high number of signals required in the BGA breakout, but the trace width could be small enough so that you can still limit the number of layers to a manageable number.
 If you follow the above process and create a proposed stackup, you’ll be able to determine the required trace width and spacing needed to meet impedance and crosstalk requirements.
 Make sure to send your stackup in for approval with your fabricator before you start BGA routing, otherwise you’re risking a redesign once the PCB layout is finished.

 One option is to take advantage of the input impedance of long transmission lines and use short sections to double BGA routing away from the external rows of the BGA footprint.
 This is shown below; the differential pairs in this image are routed so that the initial trace sections are very thin, allowing two traces to be routed between balls instead of one trace.
-This is only appropriate as long as the electrical length of the thin sections is sufficiently long, i.e., as long as the input impedance of the overall transmission line is not dominated by the impedance of the thin trace sections.
+This is only appropriate as long as the electrical length of the thin sections is sufficiently short, i.e., as long as the input impedance of the overall transmission line is not dominated by the impedance of the thin trace sections.

 Dog bone fanout and BGA escape routing with thin trace sections.